It is a truth universally acknowledged that chapped lips aren't attractive, to say the least.

-And if anything's less attractive than cracked lips, it's cracked lips ... for the rest of your life.
+And if anything's less attractive than cracked lips, it's cracked lips for the rest of your life.
 Dun dun DUN.

-Luckily, Dr. Jessica Wu, a Los Angeles-based dermatologist and assistant clinical professor of dermatology at the University of Southern California's School of Medicine, as well as Dr. Cybele Fishman, a board-certified dermatologist based in New York City, agreed to help us make sense of all the mumbo jumbo surrounding one of our favorite handbag staples.
+Luckily, Dr. Jessica Wu, a Los Angeles-based dermatologist and assistant clinical professor of dermatology at the University of Southern California's School of Medicine, as well as Dr. Cybele Fishman, a board-certified dermatologist based in New York City, agreed to help us make sense of all the confusion surrounding one of our favorite handbag staples.

-"Staying hydrated is key," Wu told TODAY.com.
+"Staying hydrated is key," Wu told TODAY Style.
 It may seem obvious, but it's important to remember that the moisture (or lack thereof) on your lips is just an extension of the effectiveness of your general beauty routine.
 Keep the rest of your skin supple, and you'll be surprised at the benefits you reap at the lip level.

-Do use a lip balm with SPF.
+- 2) Use a lip balm with SPF

-"Forget chapping: Lips can age, burn, and get skin cancer just like the rest of the skin," said Fishman, adding that not all SPF products are created equal: "I prefer zinc or titanium to the chemical oxybenzone."
+" Lips can age, burn and get skin cancer just like the rest of the skin," said Fishman, adding that not all SPF products are created equal.
+"I prefer zinc or titanium to the chemical oxybenzone."

-"It sounds silly, but omega-3 fatty acids have been shown to keep your skin hydrated," Wu continued.
+"It sounds silly, but omega-3 fatty acids have been shown to keep your skin hydrated," Wu explained.
 They also help to restore the skin's natural oils.
 Don't like fish?
 You can take fish oil pills instead and get the same result.

-Use sugar to exfoliate dry lips.
+- 4) Use sugar to exfoliate dry lips

 Why?
 Sugar's a humectant, meaning it'll attract moisture.
 You can add honey for a homemade remedy with anti-inflammatory properties and a store-bought feel.

-Especially at night.
+This is especially useful at night.
 "If you sleep with the heat on, as many of us do in the wintertime, this is particularly important," said Wu.
 "Many of us sleep with our mouths open, which dries out our lips.
 A humidifier can make the air a little healthier."

-Do apply the proper balm before bed.
+- 6) Apply the proper balm before bed

 On that note, if you're going to apply lip balm, don't just go for it in the daytime; apply it before bed, too.
 "Look for ingredients like shea butter, glycerin or natural oils," advised Fishman.
 Speaking of natural oils, "I often recommend that my clients try coconut oil," said Wu.
 "You can also opt for a sweet almond oil."

 Sure, it's tempting, because your saliva will immediately moisten your lips.
 But as soon as it dries, according to Wu, "things get even worse.
 It'll dry them out even more."
 The instant gratification just isn't worth it.
-And as Fishman reminded us, "Your saliva was meant to digest food.
+And, as Fishman reminded us, "Your saliva was meant to digest food.
 That's why it's so drying to the lips."

 But the truth is, all balms or lipsticks that come in tubes contain waxes that tend to dry out your lips.
 You'll be better off opting for an emollient ointment, which can be applied with the tips of your fingers with greater care and gentleness.
 "Dragging a stick across your dry lips, especially one that's not brand new, can only irritate the skin further," said Wu.

-Don't pick your lips if they're flaky.
+- 10) Pick at your lips if they're flaky

 Picking at them can trigger a cold sore or lead to bleeding.
 And all of that's not just unsightly, it can be unhealthy, too, leading to serious infections.